sdelatorrep/elixir_beacon/README.md

         ```bash
         mvn clean compile jar:jar
         ```
-        This will generate a elixir-beacon-custom-version.jar
+        This will generate a <code>elixir-beacon-custom-version.jar</code>
         If you get an error of the depency not found, it it because you don't have a repo with the dependency artifact.
 In this case, you can go to the elixir-beacon aritfact and execute:
         ```bash
         mvn install
         ```
         This will install the artifact in your local repo.
 After that try to compile again your custom code.
-        * Execute the program with your code: First create an empty folder an copy there the original elixir jar (elixir-beacon-0.3.jar) then create a lib folder and put the elixir-beacon-custom-version.jar jar in that folder.
-After that you can run the program executing:
+        * Execute the program with your code:
+            * First create an empty folder an copy there the original elixir jar (elixir-beacon-0.3.jar)
+            * Then create a lib folder and put the elixir-beacon-custom-version.jar jar in that folder
+            * After that you can run the program executing:
             ```bash
             java -Dloader.path=lib/ -Dspring.profiles.active=test -jar elixir-beacon-0.3.jar
             ```

 ##Deploy the JAR
 To deploy the JAR run: